Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 Both types of installer packages use the same service settings and file locations.
-That is, the binary and client configuration files for Linux will be in in the same locations regardless of whether you installed using an `rpm` or a `deb` package.
+That is, the binary and client configuration files for Linux will be in the same locations regardless of whether you installed using an `rpm` or a `deb` package.

 Our `deb` and `rpm` installers support both `systemd` and `SysVinit`, and will